ANR-MultiFIRE/TomoToFE/README.md

 # License
 [GPL](https://github.com/MuriloHMoreira/supp_code_mesoscale_mesh/blob/master/LICENSE)

 Supplementary code to "Proposed Workflow for Real Mesoscale Meshes: From Neutron Tomography Images to Numerical Simulation Results".
-Copyright (C) 2023 Hani Cheikh Sleiman.
+Copyright (C) 2023 Hani Cheikh Sleiman, Murilo Henrique Moreira and Stefano Dal Pont.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.